 Want to maximize pantry storage and get some ideas to organize your pantry?
 Then, take a look at my favorite pantry organizing tip.
 Even with all the organizing tools available, it’s hard to keep the pantry organized with its constant use.
 I had the brilliant idea to add a pegboard wall to one side of our pantry, and although the rest of the pantry can look like a hot mess, the pegboard wall magically stays organized every day.

-Everything has its place and if a new item is introduced, just a few adjustments can quickly accommodate the new item.
+Everything has its place, and if a new item is introduced, just a few adjustments can quickly accommodate the new item.

 (Posts on The Ponds Farmhouse may contain affiliate links.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)

 First, when we were building our forever home, a large walk-in pantry was one of my top priorities.

-Why is this the Best Pantry Organizing tip
+Why is this the Best Pantry Organizing Tip?

-Everything has a place and you never have to move an item to find what you’re looking for.
+- You never have to move an item to find what you are looking for.

 What do you need to make it work?

-What if I don’t have a wall for Peg Board?
+What if I don’t have a wall for Pegboard?

 Easy to organize and move if needed.

-Simple J hooks are perfect for hanging most sauce pans & skillets.
+Simple J hooks are perfect for hanging most saucepans & skillets.
 They are sturdy and easy to move if you need to.

-One of my smaller sauce pans needs these wire brackets because it doesn’t have a hole in the handle for the J Hook.
+One of my smaller saucepans needs these wire brackets because it doesn’t have a hole in the handle for the J Hook.

 I have a sturdy step ladder that’s easy to use when these items are needed.

-Bonus Organizing Tips for the Pantry
+Bonus Organizing Tips for Pantry Storage

 This is the button that automatically turns the light on inside my pantry.

+I hope these tips are helpful.
 Thanks so much for stopping by today.